From flip to hold: 20+ years of PE investment in B2B events

 From flip assets to keep assets

-A closer look at the CloserStill arc proves this: Phoenix (2014) → Inflexion (2015) → Providence (2018), and they were clearly heading for a fourth flip.
+A closer look at the CloserStill arc proves a change of direction: Phoenix (2014) → Inflexion (2015) → Providence (2018), and they were clearly heading for a fourth flip.
 But May 2026 broke the pattern: Providence didn't sell out, Searchlight came in alongside at a £1.35bn / $1.77bn valuation.
 That's a co-control recapitalisation, not an exit.
 Same fund stays in the asset, brings a partner, takes some chips off, holds for the next leg.
 Searchlight's own messaging ("alongside Providence... next phase of growth") explicitly markets the partnership rather than the handover.

 This is the structural shift.
 And it's not isolated: